 You can access this portal via your desktop or a mobile device.
 There are around 100 casino games, covering popular table game formats like blackjack, roulette, and baccarat online.
-Slots include electronic versions of classics you will find at live casinos in Ontario, including Cleopatra and Da Vinci Diamonds.
+Slots include electronic versions of classics you will find at live casinos in Ontario, including Wonder Woman and Da Vinci Diamonds.
 There is a live dealer casino option, video poker, and bingo.

 You have a choice of live poker rooms in Ontario.
 Many of the big commercial casinos have dedicated rooms for Texas Hold ’em, Omaha, and other poker variants.
 Tournaments include daily, weekly and special events — with qualifiers to big pro events like the World Poker Tour and World Series of Poker also available.